scientific-python/repo-review/docs/cli.md

-There are four output formats; `rich` produces great terminal output, `svg` produces an SVG based on the rich output, `html` produces a custom HTML report, and `json` produces a output that can be processed easily.
+There are four output formats; `rich` produces great terminal output, `svg` produces an SVG based on the rich output, `html` produces a custom HTML report, and `json` produces an output that can be processed easily.
 To make it easier to support tools like GitHub Actions, there is also a `--stderr FORMAT` output option that produces the selected format on stderr as well, and disables producing terminal escape codes on stdout, even if `FORCE_COLOR` is set.
 This